dtonhofer/prolog_notes/swipl_notes/about_exceptions/README.md

 An argument or one of its components is uninstantiated, but an instantiated argument or component is required instead.
 In effect, "I need more data".

+Note that the atom expresses what is _lacking_ (an "instantiation" is lacking), not what _is the problem or what is the matter_
+(that would mean the atom be `required_instantiation_error` or something similar).
+That's a bit unusual.

 ```
 Formal = instantiation_error